Jaroslav Romanchuk: Political activity

 Since April 2000, he was Deputy Chairman the liberal conservative of the United Civil Party (Belarus).
 Responsibilities: international relations, development of economic programs and bills, as well as strategies for the development of the country.
 He is the author of an alternative bill on the budget, tax system, the concept of pension, administrative reform, an alternative bill on privatization, military reform, and health care reform.

-Jaroslav Romanchuk was nominated a candidate for the House of Representatives on the list of the United Democratic Forces in the elections that took place on September 28, 2008.
+Jaroslav Romanchuk was nominated as a candidate for the House of Representatives on the list of the United Democratic Forces in the elections that took place on September 28, 2008.
 According to an exit poll conducted by independent pollsters, he won about 65% of the vote, but the authorities falsified the results and denied him a victory.

 He is one of the developers of the Anti-Crisis Platform of the United Democratic Forces in Belarus.

 On May 31, 2010, Jaroslav Romanchuk became a candidate for the presidency of Belarus in the 2010 elections.
 As a presidential candidate, he presented the program “One Million New Jobs for Belarus”.
 Romanchuk's rating for sociological research from June to November soared from 1.0 to 8.2 percent.
 During the official exit poll, Romanchuk's rating was 3.36%.
 According to the official results of the presidential election, Romanchuk won 1.98 percent of the vote.

-In 2011, he left the United Civil Party and stopped his political activities.
+In 2011, he left the United Civil Party and stopped his political activities, though he would later become chairman of the International Alliance of Libertarian Parties in February of 2026.